simpleuiux/yi-ningwang.com/content/blog/kindrednotes/index.md

 #### DEFIND AND UNDERSTAND USER'S BEHAVIORS

-First challenge is to find the liking and behavior of the users, and through 20 responses and 6 interviews, we learn that users fall to the age of 25 to 34, they like to type something short and quick with positive tone and they would be happy to have reward system (such as In-App services).
+First challenge is to find the liking and behavior of the users, and through 20 responses and 6 interviews, we learn that users fall to the age of 25 to 34, they like to type something short and quick with a positive tone and they would be happy to have a reward system (such as In-App services).

-#### IMAGINING THE USERS' EXPERIENCE
+#### IMAGINING THE USERS EXPERIENCE

 I focused on creating a user story and user scenario to understand their experience.
 I wanted to allow users to tell us how they wanted their app delivered.
 If users can tailor it to fit their mentalities and interests, they are more likely to stick to the service.